Roman6464/odin-recipes/README.md

 # odin-recipes

 Learning HTMl and CSS.
 Primarily using links, images and texts.
+This is a basic recipe website.